 National Geographic Traveller India (NGTI) magazine’s editor Niloufer Venkatraman speaks about the magazine’s presence in India for last one year.

-You are celebrating the 1st anniversary with Return to Roots theme; tell us how did you conceived this and who all participated in it.
+- You are celebrating the 1st anniversary with Return to Roots theme; tell us how did you conceive this and who all participated in it.
 Was it open to anyone or only to specific people?

 The digital version of the magazine will launch very soon.
 We share some of the print content online at our website natgeotraveller.in

 - Do you have any specific plans to make NGTI build its own brand in India?
 If yes, please share some details.

 It will be about managing the 4P’s effectively.
 National Geographic continuously redefines the standard of excellence with the superior editorial product, world-renowned photography, brand recognition, and consumer trust.
 At NGTI we will continue to partner with cutting edge expeditions and initiatives in the travel, tourism and adventure spaces to bring to the country stories that few other media brands will be able to conceive of.
 We hope to inspire millions of Indian families to travel sustainably.
 We are planning a string of developments around the overall content strategy as we look to carve out a dominant position across digital platforms by launching an iPad app and developing an interactive website targeted and focussed with the objective of catching the upmarket traveler at key touch points.